Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 But Semgrep allows us to combine patterns using `and`, `or` and `not` as well as specifiying patterns for captured meta variables.
 This allows us to further narrow down on what exactly you want to match.

-You already know, that your pattern will match a known good case?
+You already know that your pattern will match a known good case?
 Add a `pattern-not` pattern to exclude that false positive.
 There is a case that does not quite fit your original pattern but has the same problem?
 Wrap your original pattern in a `pattern-either` and add a specialized pattern for that case.